Skip to main content

 Next steps

-Splunk can ingest a wide variety of data sources that are useful to law enforcement including call records, cell tower data, device logs, and network traffic logs.
+The Splunk platform can ingest a wide variety of data sources that are useful to law enforcement including call records, cell tower data, device logs, and network traffic logs.
 When your Splunk deployment is ingesting these sources, you can investigate many common law enforcement use cases in the areas of:

 • Cyber crime